backstage/backstage/docs/features/software-templates/writing-templates.md

 ```

 where the first parameter is the identifier of the filter or global and the second is a `TemplateFilter` or a `TemplateGlobal` respectively.
-A `TemplateFilter` is a function which will be called using the previous `JsonValue` objets and may return a `JsonValue` object.
+A `TemplateFilter` is a function which will be called using the previous `JsonValue` objects and may return a `JsonValue` object.
 A `TemplateGlobal` can either be a function which will be called using the passed `JsonValue` objects and may return a `JsonValue` object or it can be a `JsonValue` object itself.

 ```ts title="plugins/scaffolder-node/src/types.ts"